 In customer experience, few metrics have sparked as much debate — and delivered as much value — as the Net Promoter Score (NPS).

-NPS is more than a score — it’s a sentiment indicator.
-It shows whether your customers are willing to advocate for your organisation, quietly accept the status quo or warn others away.
-That distinction is powerful.
+NPS is more than a score; it is a sentiment indicator.
+It shows whether customers are willing to advocate for an organisation, quietly accept the status quo, or warn others away.
+This distinction is powerful for understanding customer sentiment.

 When combined with operational data and qualitative insight, NPS becomes a strategic compass rather than a standalone number.